-We asked fight choreographer Henry Montelongo to shed some light on what it was like choreographing the sword fighting in Good Company Players’ upcoming Camelot.
+We asked fight choreographer Henry Montelongo to shed some light on what it was like choreographing the sword fighting in Good Company Players’ Camelot.
+(2016)

 “In the musical Camelot, Lancelot (Terry Lewis) is challenged by King Arthur’s best knights, Sir Dinadin (Greg Ruud), Sir Sagramore (Daniel Sutherland), and Sir Lionel (Henry Montelongo).
 So to choreograph these fights I gathered the aforementioned as well as their understudies, Tim Smith, Shawn Williams, and Kodie Egenolf, to work on the individual challenges.